 Judicature is now published under the auspices of the Bolch Judicial Institute at Duke Law School, which was established in 2018 to study and promote the rule of law.
 (Read more about the Institute’s mission and our founders, Carl Bolch Jr. and Susan Bass Bolch.)
 Because we believe deeply in the relevance and value of Judicature, the Institute provides a complimentary subscription to every Article III judge, federal magistrate judge, and state supreme court justice.
 We offer a deeply discounted subscription rate to all other state and federal judges.
 With the support of our sponsors, subscribers, and contributors, Judicature continues to illuminate the practical challenges of the practice of judging, the ideas and research that advance our understanding of the law, and the shared labor of the bench, bar, and academy as we seek to improve the administration of justice and advance the rule of law.

-In fall 2021, Judicature International launches online to provide judges around the globe with a forum for sharing commentary, scholarship, empirical research, opinion, and other content exploring issues of common concern to judges around the world, including court administration, the rule of law, transnational law, and judicial independence.
+In the fall of 2021, Judicature International launched online to provide judges around the globe with a forum for sharing commentary, scholarship, empirical research, opinion, and other content exploring issues of common concern to judges around the world, including court administration, the rule of law, transnational law, and judicial independence.
 Judicature International is currently an online-only publication; to receive a monthly email with the latest articles and news, please sign up for our mailing list.

 We welcome your thoughts, suggestions, and comments at email@example.com.